In 2017, the phrase “Proud to be an American” doesn’t roll off the tongue so smoothly.

 With all that said and done, it’s time to start facing another truth.

-As a result of Hurricane Irma, Puerto Rico may be without power for the next six months.
+As a result of Hurricane Maria, Puerto Rico may be without power for the next six months.
 Its infrastructure is in shambles, and the death toll is rising.
 What does Donald Trump say about it?

 “Texas & Florida are doing great but Puerto Rico, which was already suffering from broken infrastructure & massive debt, is in deep trouble.
 It’s old electrical grid, which was in terrible shape, was devastated.
 Much of the Island was destroyed, with billions of dollars owed to Wall Street and the banks which, sadly, must be dealt with.
 Food, water and medical are top priorities – and doing well. #FEMA”